 The cutaway depth on the Godin xtSA is quite substantial, very useful and allows playing right up to the 22nd fret.
 That initially took some getting used to, along with muscle-memory retraining.

 The Godin xtSA is well balanced and has a very nice ergonomic relief contour (upper back) making it a very comfortable guitar to wear.
 The weight is moderate (heavier than a strat, but not by that much and lighter than my Maton MS500).
-This reflects in the brighter tone of this instrument.
+This reflects slightly in the brighter tone of this instrument (compared to the MS500).

 While the controls (covered in more detail under 'Sound') are minimalist (which I like), I really don't understand why Godin have not provided a 'Blend' control for use with the Piezo and Magnetic Pickups, for when using the 'Mix Out' jack.
 Having to jump back and forth tweaking the individual volume levels of the two sound sources, is nothing short of stupid, given that the two signals end up being mixed together anyway.